vaggelisdrak/royal-assembly/README.md

 # royal-assembly
 Full stack web application for a client using Python.
-The main purpose of this app was to create a platform where users can create their lists of players or teams to help organize tournaments more efficiently.
+The main purpose of this app was to create a platform where users can create their lists of players or teams to help organize tournaments/LISTS more efficiently.
 * Aesthetic and Responsive website
 * Smooth Js animations
 * Secure authentication with password hashing